nrwl/nx/docs/shared/migration/migration-angular.md

 ## Prerequisites

-- The major version of your `Angular CLI` must align with the version of `Nx` you are upgrading to.
+**The major version of your `Angular CLI` must align with the version of `Nx` you are upgrading to**.
 For example, if you're using Angular CLI version 7, you must transition using the latest version 7 release of Nx.

 ## Using the Nx CLI while preserving the existing structure